 It all comes down to TuneCore’s dated business model that focuses on an annual fee per single and album.
 TuneCore’s pricing and business model encourage you to release less music due to how expensive it can be with them.

-This is why unlimited uploads are key to an artist’s success in 2021.
+This is why unlimited uploads are key to an artist’s success.

 Why DistroKid’s unlimited uploads are SO important